 Errazuriz Wild Ferment - Pinot Noir -2009

 Those Chilean dudes keep pumpin out high quality grog and now they kickin one of my favourite grapes too, the Pinot Noir.
 Possibly the longest thinnest country in the world Chile boasts a 6 and a half thousand mile eastern coastline that converts Pacific moisture into rain falling on mild mannered lama farmers and volcanic mountainside vineyards.
 The heady mix of fertile and exotic finds itself encompassed in this great wine with a bouquet so big you can smell it well before your chops hit the crystal.
 Like a big bunch of flowers has been thrust in your face it has a huge nose and then predictably a much subtler taste.
-Its soft strawberries and cream decay has a fresh summer feel to it and is great with decent bread and butter or ham and mustard sarnies.
+Its soft strawberries and cream decay has a fresh summer feel to it and is great with a messy house and screaming kids.
 Verdict – Mega grog but full only reaches its full potential if you've got massive nostrils

 La Umbra – Merlot – Romania - 2012

 Once again its Ro-Fukin- mania.
-Those Romany gypos must of realised theirs no money to be made flogging flashing badges to pissed up bulbs outside nightclubs, selling bunches of heather and peddling ‘curse reverse’ charges.
+Those Romany gypos must of realised theirs no money to be made flogging flashing badges to pissed up bulbs outside nightclubs and peddling ‘curse reverse’ charges.
 Instead they’ve got the whole family stomping on grapes and boy do those Romanian wines taste good.
 I was in Nisa down the road and spotted this at £7.00 on the shelf.
-(Nisa = Lower ranks corner shop chain) That’s well expensive for Nisa!
 7 quid for an onslaught of jammy plums, sundried berries and gritty tannins.
 Beware – half a bottle of this will leave your teeth looking like you’ve been munching the Mrs at the wrong time of the month.
 (Does not apply to post-menopausal readers).
 Verdict - Ace with meat

 Musar Jeaune Rouge – Lebanon - 2011